Why Your Brand Needs Best-of-Breed Marketing Technology

 Because content is so mission critical, enterprise-grade marketing technology is more important than ever.
 So CoreMedia Content Cloud has been designed for the highest performance, scalability, and reliability.
 Even the basic setup provides redundancy and is scalable on the fly while in operation.
 Every content change is immediately replicated to all independent nodes and for every independent node that hosts content, multiple nodes for processing requests can be orchestrated.

 Parts of the system can also be updated independently from each other and deployed in separate data centers around the world.
 Global brands benefit from this highly reliable setup and the ability to update infrastructure without downtime.

-This is why some of the biggest digital properties on the internet are powered by CoreMedia Content Cloud.
-Here's a link with our current customers.
+This is why some of the world's biggest brands are powered by CoreMedia Content Cloud.
+Here's a link to our current customers.

 See for Yourself